davisrbr/bsd-misuse/README.md

 **Access Policy**: The dataset has restricted access to enable legitimate safety research while preventing potential harmful applications.
 To access the dataset:

-1. Visit the HuggingFace dataset page
+1. Visit our HuggingFace dataset page
 2. Submit a request through the provided form.
-We will follow-up with an email.
+We will follow-up with an email askiing about your usecase.

-The dataset contains questions that are:
-- Too difficult for many open-weights models to answer
-- Consistently refused by frontier models
-- Answerable by "helpful-only" models

 ## Defense Implementations